RafaelBaltazar/RafaelBaltazar.github.io/music_recomendator.md

 # *Music Recomendator and Visualization*

 ## *Description*
-This project explores the world of music using Python and various data analysis tools.
-Leveraging pandas, numpy, and Plotly, I analyzed a dataset containing music information, focusing on trends across genres and years.
+This project explores music metadata using Python and various data analysis tools to create a machine learning algorithm to sugest songs based similar atributes from the song you selected.
+Utilizing pandas, numpy, and Plotly, I analyzed a dataset containing music information, focusing on trends across genres and years.
 The project also involved dimensionality reduction techniques like PCA and clustering to uncover patterns and create visualizations.

 ## *Code Summary*

 ### *Data Loading and Exploration*

 Loaded music data from CSV files and explored basic statistics.
+The database can be found [here](https://raw.githubusercontent.com/RafaelBaltazar/RafaelBaltazar.github.io/main/projects/music_recomendator)

 ### *Data Cleaning*